Dark matter from primordial black holes would hold charge: Charge accretion from the surrounding plasma

 where the number density of electrons in the halo is approximately $200$ times the cosmic average, $n_e^h\sim 200 n_e$.
 Electrons and atomic nuclei are assumed to be in thermal equilibrium at the virial temperature $T_{\rm virial}=GM_hm_p/(3k_BR_h)$ (or $T_0$, whichever is the highest) within haloes of mass $M_h$ and radius $R_h=(3M_h/(4\pi 200 \rho_c))^{1/3}$, as well as the black holes conforming a fraction $f\leq1$, of the dark matter that makes up most of the mass of such haloes.
 This rate is lower than the present day Hubble parameter, $H_0$, for $M<10^{13}$kg, justifying ignoring details such as the Debye length of the plasma within this PBH mass range.
 The average charge after a Hubble time will simply be the fraction of PBHs with $Q=e$ times $e$, namely

-and is shown as a black line in Fig. \ref{fig:RN+Poiss} for $M_h=10^{15}M_\odot$.
+and is shown as a black line in the left segment of Fig. \ref{fig:RN+Poiss} for $M_h=10^{15}M_\odot$.
 The resulting charge is negative since the lower mass of electrons makes their thermal velocity larger than that of protons.

 The vertical line at $M\sim10^{12}$kg marks the mass of Schwarzschild PBHs that should evaporate by $z=0$ due to Hawking radiation.
 We bear this limit in mind but still estimate the charge and related effects for lower mass black holes for completeness.